vectorgrp/sil-kit/docs/api/lifecycleService.rst

 * Coordinated:

   * The lifecycle service will coordinate its state with other participants.
 It will do so by reacting to changes of the system state, which is based on the list of required participants.
-  * A coordinated participant will only work, if any participant set a list of required participants as part of :cpp:func:`ISystemController::SetWorkflowConfiguration()<SilKit::Services::Orchestration::ISystemController::SetWorkflowConfiguration()>`.
+  * A coordinated participant will only work, if any participant set a list of required participants as part of :cpp:func:`ISystemController::SetWorkflowConfiguration()<SilKit::Experimental::Services::Orchestration::ISystemController::SetWorkflowConfiguration()>`.
   * Coordinated participants will stop, as soon as the system state changes to the stopping state.
   * The `CommunicationReady` callback guarantees that communication via RPC and Publish/Subscribe services is possible.
-  * Coordinated participants can also be terminated externally using the :cpp:func:`ISystemController::AbortSimulation()<SilKit::Services::Orchestration::ISystemController::AbortSimulation()>` call, which aborts the simulation of any participant.
+  * Coordinated participants can also be terminated externally using the :cpp:func:`ISystemController::AbortSimulation()<SilKit::Experimental::Services::Orchestration::ISystemController::AbortSimulation()>` call.

 * Autonomous: